andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 Section 32A: inserted, on 6 August 2020, by section 8 of the COVID-19 Public Health Response Amendment Act 2020 (2020 No 57).
 32B MIQF costs subject to recovery

-The relevant Minister may recommend the making of regulations under section 33A prescribing charges only if satisfied that the charges concerned relate to MIQF costs (including direct and indirect costs).
+The Minister may recommend the making of regulations under section 33A prescribing charges only if satisfied that the charges concerned relate to MIQF costs (including direct and indirect costs).

 Section 32B: inserted, on 6 August 2020, by section 8 of the COVID-19 Public Health Response Amendment Act 2020 (2020 No 57).
 32C Criteria for cost recovery

-The relevant Minister may recommend that regulations be made under section 33A only if the Minister is satisfied of the following matters:
+The Minister may recommend that regulations be made under section 33A only if the Minister is satisfied of the following matters:
 (a)

 the prescribed charges recover from any class of persons no more than an estimate of the actual and reasonable MIQF costs incurred in relation to that class (including both direct and indirect costs); and